 After a long day on the bike, you may be slightly dehydrated if you didn’t quite manage to take in enough fluids.
-It’s recommended cyclists drink one 500 ml bottle per hour while riding and more if it’s hot.
+It’s recommended cyclists drink at least one 500 ml bottle per hour while riding and more if it’s hot.
 So after your ride make sure to take in lots of fluids.

-Immediately after getting off the bike it’s important to try to get something in your belly.
+Immediately after getting off the bike it’s important to try to get something into your belly.
 For optimal recovery, it’s important to eat something nutritious in the first 20 minutes after a ride, ideally something more nutritious than that bag of salty potato chips or chocolate bar you are craving.
 This can take a bit of the edge off giving you time to prepare a nutritious meal and is an important first step to recovery.
 Throw together a smoothie, have a piece of toast with some peanut butter or have a little left over pasta waiting for you in the fridge.
 After that, you’ll want to eat a proper meal rich in carbohydrates to replenish your glycogen stores and protein to help your muscles in their recovery within the next hour and a half.

 3) Stretch or light yoga